owncloud-archive/owncloud.org/README.md

 * Fork the www repository
 * Setup your local development environment using the instructions above, changing the remote origin url
 * Submit a pull request to master, on github once the feature/bugfix is complete (this is so we can test it on the staging server)
-* After review (usually following two thumbs up), a developer will permit the merge into master
+* After review (usually following one or two thumbs up), a developer will permit the merge into master
 * Code will be pulled onto staging.owncloud.org for testing (deployment there is automatic)
-* Once the test looks good, staging will be cloned over to www.owncloud.org - this is handled by @tomneedham
+* Once the test looks good, staging will be cloned over to www.owncloud.org - this is handled by @jospoortvliet or the ownCloud, Inc. sysadmins including @danimo

 ### Notes